Hydra-Chain/hydragon-core-contracts/docs/HydraStaking/HydraStaking.md

 Called by the delegation contract when a user delegates to a staker

-*This function should be called by the delegation contract*
+*This function should be called by the delegation contractThis function also checks if the validator is active*

 #### Parameters